 “I feel that my concerns were not listened to […] and the previous trauma my body had suffered along with the recovery time were ignored.
 I was made to feel like a number rather than seen as an individual.”

 In our report, all Trusts were categorised as red, amber, green, unknown or no response as shown on the interactive map below.

-Please click on each pin to view a Trust’s response to Birthrights’ Freedom of Information Act request and any supporting documentation relating to their categorisation.
+Click on each pin to view a Trust’s response to our Freedom of Information Act request and any supporting documentation.
 All Trusts were made aware of their categorisation in May 2018 and were given the opportunity for comment and clarification.

-Official NICE guidelines states: ‘For women requesting a caesarean section, if after discussion and offer of support… a vaginal birth is still not an acceptable option (Trusts should) offer a planned cesarean section.’
-But pregnant women in some regions who ask about the procedure are simply told to go elsewhere.
-Statistics in our new report (add link to the report) show that 15% of Trusts have policies or processes that explicitly do not support maternal request caesarean, while 47% of Trusts have policies or processes that are problematic or inconsistent.
-Only 26% of Trusts offer caesareans in line with NICE best-practice guidance.
+Official NICE guidelines state: ‘For women requesting a caesarean section, if after discussion and offer of support… a vaginal birth is still not an acceptable option (Trusts should) offer a planned cesarean section.’
+Yet our report showed that pregnant women in some regions who asked about the procedure were simply told to go elsewhere.
+Our statistics showed that:

-We are delighted to share this blog by Sara Kenyon, Professor of Evidence Based Maternity Care at the University of Birmingham on how Birmingham Women’s Hospital revised their maternal request caesarean guidance to produce a right-respecting policy and a process that works for women and clinicians.
+Our report highlighted good practice too.
+This blog by Sara Kenyon, Professor of Evidence Based Maternity Care at the University of Birmingham, shows how Birmingham Women’s Hospital revised their maternal request caesarean guidance to produce a rights-respecting policy and a process that works for women and clinicians.